devjj/graticule/README.txt

 = Graticule

+NOTE: This fork of graticule contains a copy of the ActiveSupport methods that were used by the original plugin, modified to work with the new structure.
+This removes the ActiveSupport dependency, making the library freestanding.

 Graticule is a geocoding API for looking up address coordinates.
 It supports many popular APIs, including Yahoo, Google, Geocoder.ca, Geocoder.us, PostcodeAnywhere and MetaCarta.

 = Usage